Rina Aiuchi: 2010–2011: Last Scene and retirement

 In March 2010, Aiuchi released her first B-side tracks compilation album Colors.
-The album failed commercially and sold only 4,500 copies in Japan.
-On 30 July 2010, Aiuchi announced that she would retire from the music industry at the end of the year, because of the thyroid deficiency.
+The album sold only 4,500 copies in Japan.
+On 30 July 2010, Aiuchi announced that she would retire from the music industry at the end of the year because of a thyroid deficiency.
 Her eighth and last studio album Last Scene was released in September 2010.
 The album debuted at number eight on the Oricon chart and sold approximately 20,600 copies in Japan.
 The album has yielded four singles: "Good Days", "Sing a Song", "C Love R", and "Hanabi".
 On 31 December 2010, Aiuchi's first box set Rina Aiuchi Premier Box 2000–2010 was released exclusively on her fan club and the web store of her label, Giza Studio.
 In September 2011, her second remix album Forever Songs: Brand New Remixes was released.

-2012–present: Post-retirement and comeback
+2012–2018: Post-retirement and comeback

 In September 2012, Aiuchi announced that she had founded a dog clothing company, Bon Bon Copine.
-Soon, she achieved success as a businesswoman, leading the company to success with 50 million yen of the yearly turnover.
+Soon, she led the company to 50 million yen of yearly turnover.

 In September 2015, Aiuchi appeared on the Japanese television music show, The Karaoke Battle and covered "Hello, Again (Mukashi Kara Aru Basho)" by My Little Lover and "Love Story" by Namie Amuro.
-The appearance marked her comeback to the music industry and since then, she has performed at several shows.
-In April 2018, Aiuchi released her first song since 2010, "Warm Prayer" under the name of R. The song managed to enter a top on the RecoChoku high-resolution songs chart.
-Aiuchi released her first studio album in ten years, Ring, in March 2020.
+In April 2018, Aiuchi released her first song since 2010, "Warm Prayer" under the name of R.

+2020-present: Legal disputes

-In March 2021, Aiuchi accused her former producer of the sexual harassments and filed a lawsuit against her former talent agent, Giza Artist, seeking 10 million yen, alleging that they did not protect her from the harassments.
-In the same month, Aiuchi announced that she would resume the musical activities under her former stage name, Rina Aiuchi.
+In March 2021, Aiuchi accused her former producer of sexual harassment and filed a lawsuit against her former talent agent, Giza Artist, seeking 10 million yen, alleging that they did not protect her from the harassments.

+Also in 2021, Aiuchi announced that she would resume the musical activities under her former stage name, Rina Aiuchi.
+"Rina Ai" was the stage name she adopted at the start of her career, and her contract with Giza had included the agency’s rights to this stage name in perpetuity.
+Aiuchi was served with an injunction from her former agency, blocking her from using the stage name.
+In December 2022, a judge At Tokyo District Court ruled in Aiuchi’s favour, allowing her to use the stage name.

-On October 13, 2022, Osaka District Court dismissed Aiuchi's lawsuit, ruled that the harassment is not recognized; her appeal at Osaka High Court rejected on April 21, 2023, ruled that her sexual harassment claim is not credible.
+On 13 October 2022, Osaka District Court dismissed Aiuchi's lawsuit, ruled that the harassment is not recognized; her appeal at Osaka High Court rejected on 21 April 2023, ruled that her sexual harassment claim is not credible.